jane212/CarND-Semantic-Segmentation/README.md

  - [SciPy](https://www.scipy.org/)

 ### Dataset
 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
-This will create the folder `data_road` with all the training a test images.
+This will create the folder `data_road` with all the training and test images.

 ## Model
 ### Hyperparameter